How to Decorate Sugar Skulls

 Gems, Sequins & Rhinestones

-Another easy technique to decorate your sugar skulls is to dab a bit of icing on the sugar skull and then press a rhinestone or sequin into it, like the row of rhinestones on the above sugar skull and the examples on the right.
-The example on the far right shows that you don't need to use a lot of icing to get the rhinestones to stick.
+Another easy technique to decorate your sugar skulls is to dab a bit of icing on the sugar skull and then press a rhinestone or sequin into it, like the row of rhinestones on the above sugar skull and the examples below.

 Making stripes with icing is an easy way to fill in space.
 Above left, stripes are drawn to fill in the bottom part of the back of the skull.
 Above right, stripes are drawn as hair on top of the skull's head, and then embedded with sequins.